 Pre-training requires a sufficiently large distribution of webpages from various sources in order to ensure good transferability to different domains.
 We randomly selected 180K webpages from the CommonCrawl\footnote{\url{https://commoncrawl.org/the-data/get-started/}} 2008 archive, and paired them based on matching URL subpaths for website similarity prediction.
 Here, we are making the reasonable assumption that webpages with similar URL subpaths belong to the same website.

 Since webpages evolve over time, pre-training with webpages from a mix of time periods or ideally from the same time period as the target domain would likely garner the best results.
-Also, we expect that using a more diverse corpus that is a couple orders of magnitude larger will also give greater improvements.
 However, pre-training with our rather modestly sized CommonCrawl 2008 corpus already made significant gains over random initialization in both our benchmarks.
 This is despite using benchmark datasets from 2004 to 2012 which may differ stylistically from our pre-training corpus.